josh-project/josh/docs/src/reference/filters.md

 Similar to ``:/a`` but also looks for a ``workspace.josh`` file inside the specified directory (called the "workspace root").
-The resulting tree will contain the contents of the workspace root as well as additional files specifed in the ``workspace.josh`` file.
+The resulting tree will contain the contents of the workspace root as well as additional files specified in the ``workspace.josh`` file.
 (see [Workspaces](./workspace.md))

 ### Text replacement **`:replace="regex","replacement"`